When to use a constituent list versus a saved constituent search

 NOTE: A saved search is not the same as a constituent list.

-Saved searches are useful because they make it faster and simpler to use searches that you perform regularly, that you don't want to re-create every time you want to use them.
+Saved searches are useful because they make it faster and simpler to use searches you perform regularly that you don't want to re-create every time you want to use them.